 As evidence, I present Exhibit A: my fanny pack.
-But I don’t wear it on my fanny, so I refer to it as a waist pouch.
+But I don’t wear it on my fanny (or at least, not the North American definition of ‘fanny’), so I refer to it as a waist pouch.
 See?
 Blatant disregard for the norms of society.

 I’m not actually oblivious to fashion; I just find it annoyingly illogical.
 On those rare occasions when I’m forced to dress up, I wear stylish clothes and hide my waist pouch inside a capacious handbag.
 But it’s only an empty gesture to craftily hide my psychosis (which is another earmark of sociopathy, by the way).

 When I’m wearing my waist pouch, I’m happy and comfortable… and a walking fashion faux pas.
 I’m fully aware the fashion police will one day take me down.
 But until they do, I’m keeping it.

 It’s comfortable, practical, and hands-free.
 It’s attached to my body, so it’s impossible to accidentally leave it behind.
 When I’m riding a motorcycle, I don’t have to figure out how to carry a purse.
 When I’m hiking or skiing or golfing, it’s right there when I need it.
 And despite its approximately five-pound weight, it’s effortless to carry because it hangs on my hips, not my shoulder.